 - Transfer - Materials may be returned to the original donor, family or estate of the original donor, or transferred to an appropriate scholarly institution that maintains a public research repository.

-- Destruction - Materials ineligible for records transfer may be destroyed, with authorization from the Director of Langsdale Library.
+- Destruction - Materials ineligible for records transfer may be destroyed.

 - Sale - Proceeds from the sale of any material are used exclusively for maintenance and preservation of existing collections in the repository.